Heart of Conflict

 November 24, 2016 by Susan Roberts 2 Comments

-Hannah Wright, a photographer based in Truro, Cornwall, has taken a fantastic photogallery of the National Explosives Factory, Hayle, for Heart of Conflict.
+Hannah Wright, a photographer who studied at Falmouth University, Cornwall, has taken a fantastic photogallery of the National Explosives Factory, Hayle, for Heart of Conflict.
 At its peak in World War One, the factory was one of the largest in the country and employed 1,800 people.
 Now all that remains are sand dunes, scarred with banks and bunkers.
 Huts producing explosives were surrounded by banks to minimise the effect of an accidental explosion.
-To see more of Hannah’s work, visit www.photograd.co.uk/hannah-wright

 Filed Under: Stories